MoritzoTheCoder/edx-documentation/en_us/release_notes/source/coming_soon.rst

 Learners and staff will soon be able to introduce themselves to the edX community through personal profiles.
 A profile can include an image, a personal introduction, and other information.
+Leareners can access each others' profiles from within the course discussions.

-Additionally, a new **Account Settings** page will soon be available.
-Learners use this page to update user account information, such as email addresses and passwords, and demographic information, such as amount of education completed and country or region.
+Additionally, a new **Account Settings** page will be available.
+Learners use this page to update their account information, such as email addresses and passwords, and demographic information, such as level of education and country or region.

 *************
 Student Notes